-Eligibility for applicants holding a degree in a field other than Law
+Eligibility of applicants holding a degree in a field other than law

-Postgraduate degrees in Law are based on profound legal expertise.
-The content of the degrees has been planned with a view to applicants who hold a basic degree in the field.
+Postgraduate degrees in law are based on profound legal expertise.
+The contents of the degrees have been planned in view of applicants who hold a basic degree in the field.

-Notwithstanding, the right to complete a postgraduate degree can be granted to an applicant who holds a higher university degree or relevant higher degree from a university of applied sciences in a field other than Law if the applicant is deemed to have sufficient preparedness for postgraduate studies in Law.
-Also eligible are persons whom the Faculty considers to have the requisite knowledge and preparedness to pursue postgraduate studies.
-An application for the right to complete a postgraduate degree must include an account of this knowledge and preparedness.
+Notwithstanding, the right to complete a postgraduate degree can be granted to an applicant who holds a higher university degree or relevant higher degree from a university of applied sciences in a field other than law if the applicant is deemed to have sufficient capacity for postgraduate studies in law.
+Also eligible are persons whom the Faculty considers to have the requisite knowledge and capacity to pursue postgraduate studies.
+An application for the right to complete a postgraduate degree must include an account of this knowledge and capacity.